tscnlab/ZaunerEtAl_PLoS_ONE_2024/README.md

 analysis depending on sample size and metric.
 Running the script with 1000 resamples for sample sizes between 3 and 50 for 12 metrics takes about 2-3 hours on an M1 Max MacbookPro (adding up to 576,000 resamples/tests).
+To reduce computation time, you can:

-If you uncomment line `717` in the code, and comment out the rest of the `statistics` chunk as well as the `bootstrapping` chunk, most of the computation time can be stripped.
+- Uncomment line `717` in the code, and comment out the rest of the `statistics` chunk as well as the `bootstrapping` chunk

+- reduce the number of bootstraps, e.g., by reducing `n_samples` from 1000 to 10.
+Or by reducing the range of sample sizes, e.g., `sample_size_max` from 50 to 25.

 Most important parameters are found in the YAML: